 - 1. This Framework document (hereafter referred to as the Framework) sets out how the Scottish Government and NHS Boards work together.
 The Director-General Health and Social Care (who is also the Chief Executive of NHS Scotland) is required, as Portfolio Accountable Officer, to put a framework in place for each public body she sponsors, as set out in the Accountability section of the Scottish Public Finance Manual.
 This is to ensure there is clear understanding of the respective responsibilities of the Portfolio Accountable Officer and the appointed Accountable Officer (Chief Executive) of the NHS Board, and the relationship between the Scottish Ministers / Scottish Government and the NHS Board. - The NHS Boards covered by the Framework are: NHS Ayrshire & Arran; NHS Borders; NHS Dumfries & Galloway; NHS Fife; NHS Forth Valley; NHS Grampian; NHS Greater Glasgow & Clyde; NHS Highland; NHS Lanarkshire; NHS Lothian; NHS Orkney; NHS Shetland; NHS Tayside; and NHS Western Isles. - 3.
-NHS Boards and the Scottish Government will collaborate and co-operate to deliver safe, person-centred and effective care to the people of Scotland.
-As described in the Scottish Government's Policy Prospectus in April 2023, this collaboration and co-operation should drive progress towards delivery of the Government's core Missions to 2026 of: Equality, Opportunity and Community. - 4.
+NHS Boards and the Scottish Government will collaborate and co-operate to deliver safe, person-centred and effective care to the people of Scotland this collaboration and cooperation should drive progress towards the delivery of the four key priorities described in the Programme for Government in May 2025.
+These priorities are: growing the economy, eradicating child poverty, tackling the climate emergency, and ensuring high quality and sustainable public services. - 4.
 The Framework will be subject to continuous review.
 Any proposal to amend the Framework, either by the Scottish Government or a territorial NHS Health Board, will be taken forward collaboratively, taking account of latest priorities and policy aims.
 The law takes precedence over any part of the Framework. - 5.
 The Framework will support: - clear two-way communication between the organisations, supported by working arrangements that allow both parties to identify and alert the other to risks and potential areas of tension at an early stage; - a robust system for aligning the Scottish Government's priorities and the NHS Board's planning processes, which includes a view of the priorities and resources for the future; - improving the involvement of NHS Boards in the formulation of Scottish Government policy and decision-making, drawing from the NHS Boards' intelligence and evidence of the needs of the population they serve and the functions and services they are carrying out; and - the further strengthening of relationships based on openness, honesty, learning support and constructive challenge.